draios/kubernetes-sysdig-metrics-apiserver/README.md

 follows:

 - [01-sysdig-daemon-set.yml](./deploy/01-sysdig-daemon-set.yml) installs the
-  Sysdig agent - edit it so it uses your own access key.
+  Sysdig agent - edit the `secret` so it uses your own access key.
 - [03-sysdig-metrics-server.yml](./deploy/03-sysdig-metrics-server.yml) installs
   a `secret` in Kubernetes containing the Sysdig Monitor API token - edit it to use your own token.